spree/api.spreecommerce.com/content/v1/order/checkouts.md

 ## Delivery to payment

+To advance to the next state, `payment`, the order will need a shipping method.

-After [selecting a shipping method](/v1/orders/#selecting-a-delivery-method) the order can be advanced to the `payment` state and the available payment methods can be viewed by making this request:
+If the order already has a shipping method, you can advance it to the `payment` state by making this request:

     PUT /api/checkouts/R335381310

+If the order doesn't have an assigned shipping method, make the following request to setup a shipping method and advance the order:

+    PUT /api/checkouts/R335381310?order[shipping_method_id]=1

+For more information on shipping methods, view the [selecting a delivery method](/v1/orders/#selecting-a-delivery-method) section of the Orders documentation.

 ### Response